SindhuRaghvan/HDInsight-Insurance-RealtimeML/README.md

 ```
 </br>

-***Step 7:***  Log into Kafka server via ssh and run the kafkaprocess.sh file inside the files/ directory.
+***Step 7:***  Go back to cloudshell bash and log into Kafka server via ssh and run the kafkaprocess.sh file inside the files/ directory.
 This will install all the required libraries to run our example.

 ```bash